AIDEmeProject/PythonMiddleware/README.md

 This version of our project was used in when running all experiments detailed in our JMLR 2020 submission.
 Below, you can find a short description of the project, installation instructions, and some useful links.

+This branch contains the most current version of our system, which is continuously evolving.
+If you are interested in reproducing our result for JMLR 2020, please refer to the corresponding branch.

 # Introduction
 AIDEme is a scalable interactive data exploration system for efficiently learning a user interest pattern over a large dataset.
 The system is cast in a principled active learning (AL) framework, which iteratively presents strategically selected records for user labeling,